michaelway/ggkm/README.md

 Kaplan-Meier plots with at risk table below

 ##About
 This is a slightly modified version of the script created by Abhijit Dasgupta from statbandit [statbandit](http://statbandit.wordpress.com/2011/03/08/an-enhanced-kaplan-meier-plot/) with contributions by Gil Tomas and option to remove the legend and also draw marks at censoring locations by Nadieh Bremer.
-I have included some further modifications regarding the positioning of legends etc...
+I have included some further modifications regarding the positioning of legends, dashed lines, colours etc...

 ##Dependencies
 Several dependencies: